 How Often Should You Use Turmeric Clay Mask?
 Complete Frequency Guide for Every Skin Type

-This guide explains how often to use turmeric clay masks based on your skin type, with frequency recommendations and warning signs of over-masking.
+This AMVital guide explains how often to use a turmeric clay mask based on your skin type, with frequency schedules and warning signs of over-masking.

 Quick Answer

-Use turmeric clay mask 1-3 times weekly based on your skin type.
-Oily skin can handle 2-3 sessions weekly.
+Use a turmeric clay mask 1–3 times weekly based on your skin type.
+Oily skin can handle 2–3 sessions.
 Dry or sensitive skin should limit use to once weekly.
 AMVital's Turmeric Vitamin C Clay Mask is designed for weekly use.

 Key Takeaways

-- Oily skin: 2-3 times weekly—clay absorbs excess sebum effectively
+- Oily skin: 2–3 times weekly — clay absorbs excess oil effectively

-- Dry skin: Once weekly maximum—always hydrate immediately after
+- Dry skin: Once weekly maximum — always hydrate right after

 - Warning signs: Persistent dryness or flaking means reduce frequency